Once I ____________, then I’ll be happy again.”

 All of a sudden someone who thrived in the spotlight for years as a TV health reporter and model wanted to hide from the world.
 I couldn’t stand to look at myself in the mirror.
 I felt hideous and hated myself.
 I thought this would never stop.
 That I would never feel good.
 That the only way to stop hurting was to sleep so deeply that I wouldn’t wake up.
 I had fleeting thoughts of suicide.

-Taking a picture every day has really helped me to shift my focus from the dreary times.
-And just notice all the little things every day – whether it’s a flower, a phone call from a good friend, a good hot cup of tea.
-I was noticing beauty everywhere that I had overlooked before.
-Some days I can’t believe all the beauty around me and have a hard time deciding which one to feature for the day.
+Taking a picture every day has really helped me to shift my focus to an entirely new frame of mind, and just notice all the little things every day – whether it’s the clouds, a text from a friend, or just a hot cup of tea.
+I’m noticing beauty everywhere that I had overlooked before.